-NHS England and NHS Improvement is supporting the Mental Health Services and Schools and Colleges Link Programme which is bringing together education and mental health services under the leadership of Local Authorities (LAs) and Clinical Commissioning Groups (CCGs) to forge joint working and ensure long-term collaboration.
+NHS England supported the Mental Health Services and Schools and Colleges Link Programme which brought together education and mental health services under the leadership of Local Authorities (LAs) and Clinical Commissioning Groups (CCGs) to forge joint working and ensure long-term collaboration.

 In response to Future in Mind, NHS England and the Department for Education jointly launched the Mental Health Services and Schools Link Pilots in 2015.
 The programme was successfully piloted in 255 schools and children and young people’s mental health (CYPMH) services, across 27 CCGs in England (2015-2016) and independently evaluated.